ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 # Signing Statements Remotely

 Statements about digital Artifacts, containing digital Artifacts, or structured data regarding any type of Artifacts, can be too large or too sensitive to be send to a remote Transparency Services over the Internet.
-In these cases a statement can also be hash, which becomes the payload included in COSE to-be-signed bytes.
+In these cases a Statement can also be hash, which becomes the payload included in COSE to-be-signed bytes.
 A Signed Statement (cose-sign1) MUST be produced from the to-be-signed bytes according to {{Section 4.4 of RFC9052}}.

 ~~~aasvg